opalj/JCG/infrastructure_incompatible_testcases/TestCaseDescriptions.markdown

 Please note that even if there is no test case yet, the respective Hermes query does check for Groovy invokedynamics with this particular pattern.
 ##Lambda10 (scala_2.12.6_invokedynamic_method_reference)
-This test cases triggers a standard Scala invokedynamic
+This test cases triggers a standard Scala invokedynamic which using Java's compile strategy.

 ```scala
 package demo